 Furthermore, guests of Tropical Oasis will benefit from its amazing location on Caye Caulker.
 The beach is close by, the local supermarket is around the corner, and one of the favourite hang-out spots, The Lazy Lizard, is conveniently located.
 The local water taxi is also only a few blocks away so getting to and from the hostel from the mainland is easy.

 The hostel can also arrange fishing trips in the nearby Caribbean waters, snorkelling outings, kayak rentals, and kneeboard and tubing adventures.
+Stock up on time here, you may need to alter your Belize itinerary and extend a few more nights… I did.
 You can be sure that there’s not going to be any shortage of fun when staying at Tropical Oasis!

 - Free canoes for guests to use